ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables.
+		- is a scalar variable of type INT that holds the number of variables.

 	*
 		- x_type

 		-
-		  is a one-dimensional array of size n and type Int32 that specifies the type of each variable $x$.
+		  is a one-dimensional array of size n and type INT that specifies the type of each variable $x$.
 Specifically, for j = 1, ... , n, x(j) =

 		  * 0 if variable $x_j$ is continuous,